QuineDot/rust-learning/src/dyn-any.md

 ## A potential footgun around subtypes (subtitle: why not `const`?)

-Let's take a minute to finally talk about types that *do* have a sub and supertype relationship in Rust!
-Types which are higher-ranked have this relationship.
-For
+Let's take a minute to talk about types that *do* have a sub and supertype relationship in Rust!
+Types which are [higher-ranked](./dyn-hr.md) have this relationship.
+For example:
-example:
 ```rust
 // More explicitly, this is a `for<'any> fn(&'any str)` function pointer.
 // The type is higher-ranked over the lifetime.